alallier/reload/README.md

 Reload works in three different ways depending on if you're using it:

-1. In a NodeJs process in which either a reload-server
+1. Run reload in NodeJs process with full API control using config options
-2. You can use reload middleware to "attach" reload to a existing server route
+2. Use reload middleware to "attach" reload to a existing server route
 3. As a command line tool which starts its own Server to monitor the file(s) you're editing for changes and to serve `reload-client.js` to the browser.

 Once reload-server and reload-client are connected, the client side code opens a [WebSocket](https://en.wikipedia.org/wiki/WebSocket) to the server and waits for the WebSocket to close, once it closes, reload waits for the server to come back up (waiting for a socket on open event), once the socket opens we reload the page.